NunoDiasMartins/100-days-of-code/log.md

 ### Day 43: February 23, 2022

 **Today's Progress**:
-Finished the stair case three Number Sort AlgoExpert exercise **Thoughts:**
+Finished the stair case three Number Sort and MaxMin stack AlgoExpert exercise **Thoughts:**
 Finished with two solution. the first in less than 10 minutes, the second took me like 20  minutes.
+The MaxMinStack was done in less than 30 minutes

+### Day 44: February 23, 2022

+**Today's Progress**:
+Finished the balanced brackets exercise
+**Thoughts:**
+Finished the exercise in less than 20 minutes.